GMCP Specification

 Oubound Messages

-• gLPU, as a FluffOS MUD, does not support boolean values and therefore all boolean values are sent as "true" or "false" strings.
+gLPU, as a FluffOS MUD, does not support boolean values and therefore all boolean values are sent as

-• gLPU, as a FluffOS MUD, does not support the concept of null, nil, or undefined and therefore all such values are sent as 0.
+gLPU, as a FluffOS MUD, does not support the concept of

 Inbound Messages

-• Boolean values sent as native true or false values are received just fine and are automatically converted to the corresponding LPC values of 1 and 0 respectively.
+values are received just fine and are automatically converted to the corresponding LPC values of1

-• Null values sent as native null values are received just fine and are automatically converted to the corresponding LPC value of 0.
+values are received just fine and are automatically converted to the corresponding LPC value of0

 Note